thirumurthis/Learnings/Chef-notes.md

 end
 ```

+### `Ohai`
-### `Ohai` tool is used by chef DK to get the system information.
+Tool is used by chef DK to get the system information.
 For example, ubuntu used apt-get package manager and centos uses Yum package manager, chef-client knows to use the appropriate package manger using the ohai utility

 Ohai is a command line utility for getting the system inventory, which is of json format.